jlevy/og-equity-compensation/README.md

   - 🚧 What is a good overview on stock splits and share buyback.
     Key resources?
-- If you have stock, what ultimately matters is not the number of shares you hold, but the **percentage ownership** of the entire company that that number represents.
+- If you have stock, what ultimately matters is not the number of shares you hold, but the **percentage ownership** of the entire company that this number represents.
   To determine the percentage of the company a certain number of shares represents, you divide it by the number of outstanding shares.
   Even if you have a fixed number of shares, your percentage ownership will change over time